How To Create Quick Silhouettes In Photoshop

 On a very basic day to day level, silhouettes find a lot of uses in presentations and displays.
-As silhouette cliparts go, we have quite a few in the MS Office Clipart gallery itself.
-Gathering silhouettes with a Google search is not a problem.
+As for silhouette clipart, we have quite a few in the

 But what if you needed a particular type of silhouette and a search turned up dry?
 You need to call up your neighborhood designer or fall back on your own design skills.
 Your Photoshop skills may be rusty, but thankfully creating a basic silhouette in photoshop doesn’t call for a Picasso.
 It’s just a few easy steps.